 Construction began in early May – at which time, the entirety of the park was closed.
-The project is expected to take seven months with an estimated completion in winter 2016-2017.
+The estimated completion is early Spring 2017.

 Alamo Square Park is closed for renovation until fall/winter 2016.
 Chain link fence panels are installed around the entire park perimeter.
 Please do not enter the construction for your own safety.
 If you observe someone trespassing or an opening along the perimeter, please contact 311.
 Thank you for your patience … Continue reading